Bkaur12/GMRT-tutorials/docs/source/HIabsv0.rst

    tget flagdata
    mode='rflag'
-   spw=' '
+   spw=''
-   field='0'
+   field='0,1'
    datacolumn='corrected'
    timedevscale=4.5
    freqdevscale=4.5
    go

-After this, the amp(corrected) vs frequency plot would look like the figure below, where the flux is peaked and centred around the limit set by setjy, and we see a band.
+After this, the amp(corrected) vs frequency plot with rr correlation and uvdist='>1.5km' would look like the figure below, where the flux is peaked and centred around the limit set by setjy, and we see a band.

 .. figure:: /images/abs_line/field0_post_inibpass_rflag.png